vdegenne/lasso/readme.md

 # exposed_directory is relative to where the command is invoked
 ```

-This will expose `exposed_directory` (the **ranch**) to the world on port 8000 (default to 3000, the `--port` is optional).
+This will expose `exposed_directory` (also called the **ranch** ) to the world on port 8000 (default to 3000, the `--port` is optional).
 Of course this will not really expose the directory to the world unless you are running this command on a public machine and configure the firewall to accept entrance on the given port.

 ## Configuration